6 Internet Security Predictions That Will Affect You in 2015

 The increasing level of connectivity between our personal lives and the digital world gives IT criminals a chance to access and retrieve private data and financial information easily.

-And if we think about the online scams and threats out there, which appear on social media accounts and we try to make a connection between their spread and our increasing usage of mobile devices at work and in private, we will soon understand that malware is no longer contained on our operating systems, but has already gone into the mobile devices area.
+And if we think about the online scams and threats out there, which appear on social media accounts and we try to make a connection between their spread and our increasing usage of mobile devices at work and in private, we will soon understand that malware is no longer contained in our operating systems, but has already gone into the area of the mobile device.

 Let’s just imagine what happens if names and phone numbers in your address book or private conversations and sensitive data from your social media account become available to a cyber-criminal mind.

-Mobile devices and especially our smartphones are not just great tools and means that improve our lives and simplify it greatly, but they are also potential privacy and security risks which could affect our lives in quite a negative way.
-How hard could it be for an IT criminal to use private information and sensitive data in our mobile phone against us?
+Mobile devices and especially our smartphones are not just great tools and means that improve our lives and simplify them greatly, but they are also potential privacy and security risks that could affect our lives in quite a negative way.
+How hard could it be for an IT criminal to use private information and sensitive data in our mobile phones against us?